PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 Ah, finally we've reached a test!
 Within the it block, we define a <strong>url</strong> variable, instantiate a <strong>MtaApiInterface</strong> object, and then provide an expectation for the test.
 The first two lines are just Ruby code, but the <strong>expect</strong> is specific to RSpec.

 <strong>Expect</strong> statements resemble natural language, and can be interpreted fairly easily.
-In the above example, we expect the block <strong>{ interface.load_realtime_data }</strong> to not raise an error.
-So does <strong>expect</strong> always take a block as an argument?
+For example, in the code above, we expect the block <strong>{ interface.load_realtime_data }</strong> to not raise an error.

+So, does <strong>expect</strong> always take a block as an argument?

 {% highlight ruby %}
 it 'returns an array of hashes' do